SanaTK1/sanaHasheminia_CSC207_fizzBuzz/README.md

 > As you learn more programming languages, it can be interesting to observe how they often
 > provide similar functionality with different syntax.

-Once you complete these steps, you can copy the `MultiplesDefaultTest.java` file into the `test/lab1` directory and run the tests in it to check your work — debugging as needed.
+Once you complete these steps, you can copy the `lab1.MultiplesDefaultTest.java` file into the `test/lab1` directory and run the tests in it to check your work — debugging as needed.

 - [ ] Use git to push your updated `Multiples.java` file to GitHub and run the self tests again on MarkUs.